solana-foundation/solana-improvement-documents/proposals/0023-consensus-and-transaction-inclusion-verification.md

 ## Summary

-Add a new RPC method that returns a proof that a transaction (tx) is included in a specific slot.
+Add a new RPC method that returns proof that a transaction (tx) is included in a specific slot.

-With this new RPC method, users can verify that supermajority has voted on the slot that their transaction was included in without fully trusting the RPC provider.
-This is the first step in implementing a consenus verifying client as first described in [SIMD](https://github.com/solana-foundation/solana-improvement-documents/pull/10).
+With this new RPC method, users can verify that a supermajority has voted on the slot that their transaction was included in without fully trusting the RPC provider.
+This is the first step in implementing a consensus-verifying client as first described in [SIMD](https://github.com/solana-foundation/solana-improvement-documents/pull/10).

 ## Motivation

 Currently, for a user to validate whether their transaction was included in a block, it needs to trust the confirmation from an RPC provider.
-This is a glaring attack vector for malicious RPC actors that could lie to users if it's in their own interest.
+This is a glaring attack vector for malicious RPC actors that could lie to users if it's in their interest.

 To combat this, a user must run a full node to process the entire ledger and verify the blocks and votes themselves.
-The downside of this is that its very costly to run a full node which makes inaccessible to everyday users.
+The downside of this is that it's very costly to run a full node which makes it inaccessible to everyday users.

 One solution to this problem is to use diet clients to verify transaction confirmations without fully trusting the RPC.
-This SIMD is the first step towards implementing diet clients for Solana and provides a way for users to verify their transaction is included in a block and that the block has recieved a supermajority of votes.
+This SIMD is the first step towards implementing diet clients for Solana and provides a way for users to verify their transaction is included in a block and that the block has received a supermajority of votes.

 ## Alternatives Considered